ChrisHIV/teaching/README.md

 * Inferring things from quantitative data, or why it's better to think less about _doing things to data_, [here](other_topics/2021-09-29_Chris_InferenceOnly.pdf)
 * The need for hierarchical models to infer things from naturally grouped data: [slides](other_topics/2022-04-06_TrainingSession_Chris_HierarchicalModellingGroupedData.pdf) and the associated example [R](other_topics/HierarchicalSchools.R) and [Stan](other_topics/HierarchicalSchools.stan) code

+The [Stan](https://mc-stan.org/) language for probabilistic programming (especially Bayesian inference):
+* A list of places I know of for learning about Stan, both generally and in the context of infectious disease epidemiology, [here](TODO)
+* A decision tree for which block you should declare parameters in [here](other_topics/WhichBlockForParameters.png)
+* A simple example of inference on censored/truncated data, involving a likelihood with both probability density and probability mass, R code [here](other_topics/continuous_truncated_variable_mixed_likelihood_density_mass.R) and Stan code [here](other_topics/continuous_truncated_variable_mixed_likelihood_density_mass.stan)

 Pathogen sequence analysis:
 * Pathogen phylogenetic trees, and how to assemble viral genomes from genetic sequence data with shiver [here](other_topics/Wymant_Lecture1_shiver.pdf)
 * Estimating who infected whom with phyloscanner [here](other_topics/Wymant_Lecture2_phyloscanner.pdf)